wren-lang/wren/doc/site/core/sequence.markdown

 ### **where**(predicate)

-Produces a new list containing only the elements in the sequence that pass the `predicate`.
+Creates a new sequence containing only the elements from the original sequence that pass the `predicate`.

-Iterates over the sequence, passing each element to the function `predicate`.
-If it returns `true`, adds the element to the result list.
+During iteration, each element in the original sequence is passed to the function `predicate`.
+If it returns `false`, the element is skipped.

+The `list` method can be used to turn the resulting sequence into a list.

+    :::dart
-    (1..10).where {|n| n % 2 == 1} // [1, 3, 5, 7, 9].
+    (1..10).where {|n| n % 2 == 1}.list // [1, 3, 5, 7, 9].